Healthdirect Free Australian health advice you can count on.

 What are the symptoms of tuberculosis?

-People with TB may:
+People with TB disease may also:

 CHECK YOUR SYMPTOMS — Use the Symptom Checker and find out if you need to seek medical help.